ubirch/ubirch-protocol-python/examples/EXAMPLES.md

   - https://console.demo.ubirch.com for the `demo` stage
   - https://console.dev.ubirch.com for the `dev` stage
 - Get a UUID (can be generated randomly, for example [here](https://www.uuidgenerator.net/), or on the basis of certain device properties like MAC-Addresses)
-- Create a "Thing" at the uBirch-Console; remember/note down the used UUID and the generated Auth-Token.
-For details on how to create a Thing, check the[Ubirch console documentation](https://developer.ubirch.com/console.html).
+- Create a "Thing" at the uBirch-Console; remember/note down the used UUID and the generated Auth-Token / password.
+For details on how to create a Thing, check the [Ubirch console documentation](https://developer.ubirch.com/console.html).

 You should now have the following information at hand:
 - The stage you want to work on (later referred to as `env`)